Nayjest/Grids/README.md

                 ])
         );

+        # Step 3.
-        # Finally you need to render grid somewhere in view:
+        # Render grid (preferred in view)

         <?php echo $grid->render(); ?>

-        # or
+        # Example below will also work as Grid class implements __toString method.
+        # Note that you can't forward Exceptions through __toString method on account of PHP limitations.
+        # Therefore you can preliminarily render grid in debug reasons and pass the resutls to a view.
         <?php echo $grid; ?>

-        # or just
+        # And the shortest way:
         <?= $grid ?>
-        #
 ```

 ## License